 Materials may be available locally that have not been defined in any national Specification, but which, by experience, are known to give acceptable performance in service.
-In order to allow the use of such local materials, the materials and relevant layer thickness quoted in this Specification may be amended or supplemented, subject to prior agreement.
+In order to allow the use of such local materials, the materials and relevant layer thickness quoted in this Specification may be amended or supplemented, subject to prior agreement with the Authority.